Curated OER

 Electromagnetic Wave Spectrum

 Fifth graders examine electromagnetic wave spectrum.
-In this science lesson plan, 5th graders discuss the aspects of the electromagnetic wave spectrum and complete a worksheet identifying the parts of the spectrum.
+In this science activity, 5th graders discuss the aspects of the electromagnetic wave spectrum and complete a worksheet identifying the parts of the spectrum.

 Curated OER